jonzamora/personal_site/courselist.md

 - Light, Optics, and Modern Physics

-- Electricty, Magnetism, and Heat
+- Electricity, Magnetism, and Heat

 - Mechanics of Solids